Believers in Yahushua Messiah [the Hebrew name for Jesus Christ] desire to follow Him.

 When we learn what is written in God’s Word, we are learning who God is, and what He is like.

-Learning His Word for ourselves, and knowing what Yahuwah’s Word actually says, is how we begin to know His character, and to know His voice.
+Learning His Word for ourselves, and knowing what Yahuwah’s written Word actually says, is how we begin to know His character, and to know His voice.

 If we seek to learn for ourselves what Yahuwah’s Word says, by reading the Bible regularly, then we will begin to know Father’s ways, and His desires for us in many areas of our life.
 This will make it much easier for us to hear Father’s voice.